tensorchord/pg_bm25.rs/README.md

 # VectorChord-BM25

-A postgresql extension for bm25 ranking algorithm.
+A PostgreSQL extension for bm25 ranking algorithm.
 We implemented the Block-WeakAnd Algorithms for BM25 ranking inside PostgreSQL.
 This extension is currently in **alpha** stage and not recommended for production use.
 We're still iterating on the API and performance.
 The interface may change in the future.

 ## Example